-If you’re using the latest version of the Apple Software, you have two choices: either use the Mac App Store or download and install it manually.
+If you’re using the latest version of Apple Software, you have two choices: either use the Mac App Store or download and install it manually.
 However, you should note that installing Mac App Store is optional.

-Adopt a “cloud-first” mentality
+Adopt a “cloud-first” mentality.

 In 2016, the cloud was no longer a general idea.
 Instead, it has become a part of our daily lives, and we are already adopting cloud-first strategies.
 This includes everything from backing up our photos to uploading files on social media platforms.